DPS PHANTOM GLIDE WAXLESS BASE FOR SKIS: APPLICATION GUIDE AND REVIEW

 The Phantom Glide comes as a 2-part mix, which has to be applied then cured by UV, either in the sun like I did in August, or in a special sun-bed type gismo.

-It's easy enough to apply but I had to wait four months to try it out.
+It's easy enough to apply but I had to then wait until winter to try it out.

 Applying The Phantom Glide